PostHog/posthog.com/contents/blog/real-user-monitoring.md

 Real user monitoring can also integrate with your business processes because a high-quality experience doesn’t only mean the product, but also your interactions with users.
 For example, you can use actions to send notifications to webhooks on errors.
 You can then use these webhooks to send details to the places your team spends time in like Slack or Teams.

-In PostHog’s case, we do this with a [broken link checker](/tutorials/broken-link-checker), which sends us a notification in Slack when someone navigates to a page that doesn’t exist and gets a 404.
+At PostHog, we do this with a [broken link checker](/tutorials/broken-link-checker), which sends us a notification in Slack when someone navigates to a page that doesn’t exist and gets a 404.
 This helps us fix these links and provide a better user experience.

 ![404s](../images/blog/real-user-monitoring/404.png)